 CYDNI KANTOR, MA, LMHC Cydni is a licensed mental health counselor (LMHC) with experience providing psychotherapy to children, adolescents, adults and families.
 Cydni has a BA from Trinity College where she majored in Classic Civilizations and minored in Women, Gender and Sexuality.
 Cydni earned her MA and EdM from Columbia Teachers College in mental health counseling.
 Cydni is currently in the process of completing a 3-year certificate program in Child & Adolescent psychotherapy at the William Alanson White Institute.
 In addition to working with children and adolescents, her clinical experience includes working with adults from diverse backgrounds including performing and visual arts.
 Cydni specializes in anxiety, depression, relationships, trauma, exploration of identity and self esteem.

-RACHEL LEE, MA, LMHC Rachel has over seven years of experience working with individuals struggling with addictions and other mental health conditions, such as depression, anxiety, trauma, and career issues.
+RACHEL LEE, MA, LMHC Rachel has over eight years of experience working with individuals struggling with addictions and other mental health conditions, such as depression, anxiety, trauma, and career issues.
 She has also been a graduate school professor for the past 5 years.
 Her varied experience in both clinical and academic settings gives her a unique perspective on the frustrations that many people face and some creative tools to move past those frustrations.
 She also specializes in vocational and career counseling and can help you take the first steps toward healthy career development.
 Rachel has a passion for helping those with creative and non-traditional careers explore the unique challenges they face and work to overcome them.
 She believes that everyone has the right and ability to find meaning and fulfillment through creative expression and self-acceptance.

 YUNTIAN (TAMMY) ZHANG, MA, LMHC After receiving her B.A in psychology, Yuntian pursued her studies at NYU, first completing an M.A. in Child and Developmental Psychology and then the clinically-focused M.A. in Mental Health Counseling and Wellness.
 After graduating, she has worked with diverse populations in both the United States and China, including clients in the visual arts and musicians.
 In addition to general issues of anxiety, depression, and career decisions, her specialties include trauma-related issues, grief, and cultural adjustment.
 She places the search for personal truth at the core of her therapeutic approach, helping clients move beyond self-defeating thoughts and feeling stuck or lost.
 She believes in helping clients improve their autonomy and acceptance of themselves.